2000-P Sacagawea Dollar/Quarter Dollar Mules

 Many novelty pieces have been manufactured outside the Mint by hollowing out a Sacagawea Dollar and inserting a Washington Quarter.
 The pieces are then plated a golden color to closely match the dollar.
 They should be easily distinguishable from genuine pieces due to improper weight, a seam where the two coins meet, and noticeable "golden" plating.
 Authentication of genuine pieces is mandatory.

-To read more about the ten confirmed pieces, visit Fred Weinberg's "Error News" Page.
+To read more about the sixteen of the seventeen confirmed pieces, visit Fred Weinberg's "Error News" Page.

 Back to the Table of Contents